Award-winning writer and director for theatre and film

 The dazzling colours of British-Pakistani rap

 The American-Pakistani director of Mogul Mowgli talks about his second feature film, the story of a rapper having grapple with a very unexpected enemy within [Read More...]

-British-Pakistani rapper on the cusp of a career breakthrough has to grapple with a very powerful and unexpected enemy within - from the BFI London Film Festival (and in cinemas Friday, October 30th) [Read More...]
+British-Pakistani rapper on the cusp of a career breakthrough has to grapple with a very powerful and unexpected enemy within - on VoD on Friday, November 6th [Read More...]

 Schizophrenia is portrayed in a dazzling variety of colours, in a peculiar movie starring a sterling Sally Hawkins - in cinemas Friday, October 2nd [Read More...]

 Our writer Dan Daniel argues that Christopher Nolan's Dunkirk is a far more compelling and effective than Sam Mendes's instant anti-war classic 1917.
 Here's why!
 [Read More...]